particle-iot/docs/src/content/reference/SDKs/android.md

 #### Subscribe to events

-Subscribe to all events, public and private, published by all the devices the user owns:
+Subscribe to all events published by all the devices the user owns:

 ```java
 long subscriptionId;  // save this for later, for unsubscribing